 Use Advanced Search to search by:

-Patent Search Advanced and Premium provide you with an Advanced Search option that provides a Count feature that easily indicates the number of patents that match your search.
-You can combine, filter and view the match results on one page for more accuracy and ease of viewing.
-Advanced Search easily displays the results that match your keyword search and query search.
+Both Patent Search Advanced and Premium offer the user an Advanced Search option that provides a Count feature that quickly indicates the number of patents that match the user's search.
+Users can combine, filter, and view the matched results on one page for accuracy and ease of viewing.
+Advanced Search efficiently displays the results that match the user's keyword search and query search.

-- Select your search parameter from the dropdown list then type the corresponding keyword in the query box.
-When entering multiple keywords in one query box, do not include punctuation marks such as commas.
+- Select the search parameter from the dropdown list, then type the corresponding keyword in the query box.
+When entering multiple keywords into one query box, do not include punctuation marks such as commas.
 Then, choose a Boolean operator (AND/OR) to set the relationship between the multiple keywords in the same query box.
-Users can also use syntax codes and form query strings - see all syntax codes here.
+Users can also use syntax codes and form query strings — see all syntax codes here.

 - Click on Count to view the matching patent results.

-- To save this query line and combine with other queries later, click on Apply.
-To view the search results right away, click on the resulting number after clicking Count.
+- To save this query line and combine it with other queries later, click on Apply.
+To view the search results immediately, click on the number that was generated after clicking on Count.

 - Click on Apply to save and combine with other queries or combinations later.

-If you want to export the Search Report as an Excel file, click on Export and get a similar file like below.
+If you want to export the Search Report as an Excel file, click on Export to generate a similar file to the one below.

 Then, click on the Save icon.
-Enter a title for this query and confirm the Optimum Query that is selected.
+Enter a title for this query and confirm the selected Optimum Query.

-Access all your Saved queries within the Saved tab of Search History.
+Users can access all of their Saved queries within the Saved tab of Search History.